UserDna95/Python-QuizGames/README.md

 A terminal-based quiz using classes

 Project 3:
-A GUI-based quiz with a timer (with and without dataclasses)
+A GUI-based quiz with a timer